Careers360 Logo

 8. Mensuration Problems in Reasoning

-Mensuration is defined as the branch of mathematics that studies the measurement of geometric figures and their other parameters such as area, volume, length, breadth, surface area etc. In reasoning basic formula-based questions are asked from this topic.
+Mensuration is defined as the branch of mathematics that studies the measurement of geometric figures and their other parameters, such as area, volume, length, breadth, surface area, etc. In reasoning, basic formula-based questions are asked about this topic.
 Mostly, 1 - 2 questions are asked in various competitive and entrance exams.
 You should learn formulae to solve mensuration questions in logical reasoning.

 Formulas Related to Mensuration Problems